🚨 We are the Oldest & Biggest Arena Animation Academy in Haryana. GURGAON'S ONLY ARENA CENTER

 Conclusion

-Simulation can also be used to composite realistic fire footage but it can be more time-consuming and may end up with unrealistic results.
-If you follow all the steps defined in this article, you can easily see the changes in each step and can create a fire scene that perfectly blends with the movements and environment.
+Simulation can also be used to composite realistic fire footage, but it is often more time-consuming and may sometimes lead to less realistic results.
+By following the steps explained in this article, you can clearly notice improvements at every stage and build a fire scene that blends naturally with the movement and environment of your shot.

 Frequently Asked Questions (FAQs)